Enchondromas

 • minimal endosteal erosion (<50% width of cortex)

-• cortical expansion and thinning may be present (especially in the hand)
+• cortical expansion and thinning may be present in hands, feet

 • may have purely lytic appearance (especially in hand)